Lyndros/masternode_installer/README.md

 <br/> During the installation boot services for your masternodes had been configured if services was enabled in the
 <br/> configuration file.
 <br/> You can manually start/stop a masternode executing:
-<br/> &nbsp; &nbsp; $/etc/init.d/Tokugawa_MN01 stop | start | status.
+<br/> &nbsp; &nbsp; $systemctl enable tokugawa_mn01 ... mn02
 <br/>
 <br/> <b>5.
 Firewall</b>
 <br/> During the installation ufw firewall profiles had been installed.
-<br/> IMPORTANT!!!!
-Before activating firewall please add SSH rules in your UFW firewall configuration if needed.
+<br/> Before activating firewall please check that SSH rule is present and configured, so please open
+<br/> the and double check the file /etc/ufw/applications.d/openssh-server.
+<br/> Finally activate with:
 <br/> &nbsp; &nbsp; $systemctl enable ufw;
 <br/>
 <br/> <b>5.
 Donations</b>